HARI-G-YADHAV/AI_ML_intership/README.md

 # 🎓 AI/ML Internship Repository

-This repository contains code and projects from my AI/ML internship.
+This repository contains code from my AI/ML internship.
 It covers essential topics from Python basics to deep learning.

 ---